swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 and seems to be a robust approach.

 The indent stripping is performed in two stages.
 First the code searches back from the end of the string for whitespace characters until it encounters a newline.
-If there are one or more witespace characters and only whitespace characters this becomes the indent removal string (including the leading newline.)
+If there are one or more whitespace characters and only whitespace characters this becomes the indent removal string (including the leading newline.)
 The code them performs a global replace on the literal replacing the indent removal string with a single newline exept the first occurance which it replaces with an empty string.
 If the literal contains